-B. Are you (the Seller) aware of any significant defects/malfunctions in any of the following in connection with the Home?

-Yes No. If yes, check appropr iate space(s) below: ----- ------------- --------------- --------------- --------

-Interior Walls,Ceilings,Floors,Exterior Walls,Insulation,
+- B. Are you (the Seller) aware of any significant defects/malfunctions in any of the following in connection with the Home? - Yes_____No.
+If yes, check appropriate space(s) below: - Interior Walls,Ceilings,Floors,Exterior Walls,Insulation, - Roof(s), Windows, Doors, Home Electrical Systems, Plumbing - Porch or Deck,Porch Steps & Railings,Other Steps & Railings, - Porch Awning, Carport Awning, Other Awnings, Skirting, - Home Foundation or Support System, Other Structural Components (Describe:)

-Roof(s),Windows,Doors,Home Electrical Systems,Plumbing

-Porch or Deck, Porch Steps & Railings, Other Steps & Railings,

-Porch Awning,Carport Awning,Other Awnings,Skirting,

-Home Foundation or Support System,Other Structural Components (Describe:)

 If any of the above is checked, explain.
-(Attach additional sheets ifnecessary):
+(Attach additional sheets if necessary):

-C. Are you (the Seller) aware of any of the following:

-1. Substances, matchaff, or products which they be a her biron mental hard states, so but not limited to, asbestos, formaldehyde, radon gas, lead-based paint, or chemical storage tanks on the subject permits.
-Yes No

-2. Room additions, structural modifications, or other alterations or repairs made without necessary

-- 3. Room additions, structural modifications, or other alterations or repairs not in compliance with applicable codes.
-YesNo - 4.
+- C. Are you (the Seller) aware of any of the following: - 1.
+Substances, materials, of products which may be an environmental hazard, such as, but not limited to, asbestos, formaldehyde, radon gas, lead-based paint, or chemical storage tanks on the subject - 2.
+Room additions, structural modifications, or other alterations or repairs made without necessary permits.
+Yes No - 3.
+Room additions, structural modifications, or other alterations or repairs not in compliance with applicable codes.
+Yes____No - 4.
 Any settling from slippage, sliding or problems with leveling of the home or the foundation or support system.
 Yes No - 5.
 Drainage or grading problems with the home, space or lot.
 Yes____No - 6.
 Damage to the home or accessory structures being sold with the home from fire, flood, earthquake, or landslides.
 Yes____No - 7.
 Any notices of abatement or citations against the home or accessory structures being sold with the home.
-Yes____No - Any lawsuits by or against the seller threatening to or affecting the home or the accessory structures being sold with the home, including any lawsuits alleging any defect or deficiency in the home or accessories sold with the home.
-Yes____No - 9.
+Yes____No - 8.
+Any lawsuits by or against the seller threatening to or affecting the home or the accessory structuresbeing sold with the home, including any lawsuits alleging any defect or deficiency in the home or accessories sold with the home.
+Yes_No - 9.
 Neighborhood noise problems or other nuisances.
-Yes No - 10.
+Yes____No - 10.
 Any encroachment, easement, nonconforming use of violation of setback requirements with the home, accessory structures being sold with the home, or space.
 Yes____No